itHotL/PlayerStats/README.md

         whose statistics aren't of particular interest to your current player-base.
         On top of that, limiting the amount of players shown in the top 10 will greatly increase performance speed.
       - The **colors** you want the output to be
+      - You can go for default Minecraft chat colors, or use **hex colors**
       - Whether you want the output to have additional **style**, such as italics
     - You can configure the following **permissions**:
       - `playerstats.stat` for using the general command (true for everyone by default)